-ICY COATING (above) When the conditions are cold enough, moisture from the air freezes, leaving the ground, leaves, branches, and many other surfaces coated with a thin layer of ice crystals.
+Frost is white because the crystals contain air ICY COATING (above) When the conditions are cold enough, moisture from the air freezes, leaving the ground, leaves, branches, and many other surfaces coated with a thin layer of ice crystals.
 Sometimes, though, frost can occur because heat is radiated from the ground on clear nights.
 Spring and autumn frosts often happen this way.
 In midwinter, though, a chill polar wind may be enough to bring frost.
+ICE HOUSE

-CE HOUSE Very low temperatures can produce spectacular ice effects.
+Very low temperatures can produce spectacular ice effects.
 Most icicles form when cold nights freeze drips of melting snow.
 This house in Chicago, Illinois, got its remarkable coat of ice when firefighters turned their hoses on it to put out a fire - on the coldest night in the city's history, when temperatures plunged to -26°F (-32°C) on January 10, 1982.

+HIGH

+LOW

 MARKET ON ICE In the early 1800s, the weather tended to be much colder than today.
 Frosts could be so hard that even the Thames River in London froze solid.
 The last "frost fair" held on the ice was in 1814, before the weather began to warm up.

+DEW DROPS

 Moisture condenses as air cools because the cooler the air is, the less water vapor it can hold.
 So as it cools down, air becomes nearer saturation - that is, the limit it can hold.
 Once it reaches this limit, called the dew

+point, water vapor condenses into droplets.
+After a cold night, dew drops can be seen sparkling on grass and spiders' webs.

+Scale shows humidity

+Human hair stretches in moist air and contracts in dry air

+Hair hygrometer

 WET HAIR The moisture content of the air, called humidity, can be measured using a hair hygrometer.
 Meteorologists need to know how much water there is in the air, in proportion to the most water it can hold at that temperature and pressure.
 This is called relative humidity.

-Water in the air Even on the sunniest day, the horizon often shimmers indistinctly in a haze, and distant hills look soft and gray.
+Water in the air

+Even on the sunniest day, the horizon often shimmers indistinctly in a haze, and distant hills look soft and gray.
 Some haze is dust and pollution, but most is simply moisture in the air.
 Even over the hottest deserts, the atmosphere contains some moisture.
 Like a dry sponge, the air continually soaks up water that evaporates from oceans, lakes, and rivers, and transpires from trees, grass, and other plants.
 Most of the moisture is water vapor, a gas mixed invisibly into the air.
 When it cools enough, the moisture condenses into tiny droplets of water, forming the clouds, mist, and haze that continually girdle the Earth.
 Water vapor will form water droplets only if the air contains plenty of dust, smoke, and salt particles, called condensation nuclei, for it to condense on to.
 If the air is very pure, there will not be enough nuclei, so clouds and mist will not form.

+When working, the level of water in the weather glass would have been much higher

+STORM GLASS

 When the water level in the spout is high, pressure is

-low, and storms can be expected
+low, and storms , can be expected

 > Closed

+glass bulb